 The Urbanism Hours are virtual lunch time events that explore a given theme within the built environment, with complementary speakers and a Q&A discussion.
-For June’s Urbanism Hour, we'll hear from Academician and Foundation for Integrated Transport Fellow Jonathan Bray.
+For June’s Urbanism Hour, we'll hear from Academician and Foundation for Integrated Transport Fellow Jonathan Bray, in conversation with John Dales.

 The need to decarbonise how we live is well known, and the UK has managed to halve greenhouse gas emissions since 1990, primarily due to the decarbonisation of the electricity and industrial sectors.
 This leaves surface transport as the highest emitting sector, responsible for 30% of UK emissions in 2024.
 If we are genuine about decarbonisation, then we need to decarbonise all transport, including in the suburbs, which is where most people live.